DeadlySystem/ninspect/README.md

 ## Available commands

+### listpartitions

+Lists the partitions in the given logical volume image.

+### extractpartitions

+Extracts all the partitions from the given logical volume image.

+### extractkeyfile

+Extracts the key-file from the given kernel image.

+### decryptrootfs

+Decrypts the given rootfs image using the given key-file.

+### mountpartition

+Mounts the given partition image at the given mount point.

+### mountnand

+This is done by the default CMD of the container.
+It does all of the above unless the resulting files already exist:

+- Extract the key-file from kernel.img
+- Extract a logical volume image from nand.bin
+- Extract the rootfs and data partitions from the logical volume image
+- Decrypt the rootfs partition
+- Mount these partitions at /mnt/rootfs and /mnt/data, respectively.

 ### copygames

-After mounting the NAND using _mountnand_, use this command to copy all the games to the nand folder of ninspect.
+After mounting the partitions using `mountnand`, use this command to copy all the games.

 ### copydata

-After mounting the NAND using _mountnand_, use this command to copy all the files from the data partition to the nand folder of ninspect.
+After mounting the partitions using `mountnand`, use this command to copy all the files from the data partition.

-### mountnand

-Extracts the rootfs and data partitions from the raw NAND dump, decrypts the rootfs partition and mounts these partitions at /mnt/rootfs and /mnt/data, respectively.
-This is done by the default CMD of the container.

 ## FAQ